cbodonnell/ebui/README.md

 ## Debugging

-EBUI includes a debug mode that visualizes component bounds and layout information:
+EBUI includes a debug mode that visualizes component bounds and layout information.
+Set the global `Debug` variable to `true` to enable debug mode:

 ```go
 ebui.Debug = true